 Patients seen by MSF have often previously been treated with ineffective regimens for several years by public and private practitioners.
 Some are also believed to have been directly infected in the community by extensively resistant strains.

+When tuberculosis patients are resistant to two of the key first-line TB drugs (isoniazid and rifampicin), they are said to have multidrug-resistant tuberculosis (MDR-TB).
 Extensively drug-resistant tuberculosis (XDR-TB) is a rare type of MDRTB that is resistant to these first-line drugs, plus any fluoroquinolone and at least one of three injectable second-line drugs (amikacin, kanamycin and capreomycin).
 Both MDR-TB and XDR-TB are more difficult and more expensive to treat than standard TB, with treatment taking up to two years and potentially causing side effects such as deafness and psychosis.